-The thing to remember about the modern day internship is that it is no longer a role where the person is overlooked and limited to keeping the coffee supply flowing.
+The thing to remember about the modern day internship is that it is no longer a role where the person is merely making everyone coffee.
 Interns are given a lot more responsibility from day one.

 On the one hand, the employer is getting a decent amount of work out of you for either nothing or lower than the going rate.